When is Fire Warden Training required?

 Fire Warden Training and the law in Ireland.

-Irish employers have a clear legal duty to provide Fire Warden Training to workers who lift, carry, push, or pull loads that could cause injury.
+Irish employers have a clear legal duty to protect people from fire and to make sure enough staff are trained as fire wardens.
 This duty is set out in the Safety, Health and Welfare at Work Act 2005 and the Fire Services Acts 1981 and 2003, enforced by the Health and Safety Authority (HSA).

-The regulations do not list every scenario, but they do require employers to carry out risk assessments and provide appropriate training.
-If Fire Warden is part of the job and poses a risk of injury, training is required - whether that is a warehouse picker in Dublin, a care worker in Cork, or a site labourer in Galway.
+The regulations do not list a fixed number, but they do require employers to carry out a fire risk assessment and provide appropriate training.
+If people work in or visit your premises, you need trained fire wardens - whether that is a warehouse in Dublin, a care home in Cork, or a building site in Galway.

 This page explains when training applies, who needs it, and how often refresher training should be completed so your certification stays valid and your workplace stays compliant.